NQCD/NQCDynamics.jl/docs/src/devdocs/new_methods.md

 The `DifferentialEquations.jl` framework provides a simple interface for adding new algorithms, check out the [developer documentation](https://devdocs.sciml.ai/dev/) to learn how it works.
-You can see some examples of this in practice in the `DynamicsMethods.IntegrationAlgorithms` module.
+You can also find some examples of custom algorithms in the `DynamicsMethods.IntegrationAlgorithms` module.